We recently received an update from our insurance company informing us of some added services to our plan.

 2. Make Work Social

-We spend more hours at work than with our families so it is essential to enjoy the people we are with.
-Having friends at work improves engagement and productivity.
+We spend more hours at work than with our families, so enjoying the people we are with is essential.

-Encourage social interactions by creating an environment that fosters teamwork, relationship building, and water-cooler moments.
+Encourage social interactions by creating an environment that fosters teamwork, relationship-building, and water-cooler moments.

 3. Enable Financial Literacy